kevinlondon/kevinlondon.github.io/_posts/2016-09-12-refactoring-analogies.md

 We can address legacy code with a two-step process:

 1. Add tests.
-2. Refactor
+2. Refactor.

+We'll document the behavior of the code by creating tests and then clean it up.
-Refactoring, in this case, means improving the design of the code *without* changing its behavior.
+Refactoring means improving the design of the code *without* changing its behavior.

-In this post, I'll share 3 analogies I use with colleague and sometimes with myself for thinking about refactoring and legacy code.
+In this post, I'll share 3 analogies I use for thinking about refactoring and legacy code.

 Trash Pile
 ----------

 If you're at a dump, you don't think twice about throwing a piece of trash onto the top of a pile.
 There's a big pile of trash.
 Who will notice?
-The trash pile probably won't fall down and nothing bad will probably happen.
+The trash pile won't fall down and nothing bad will happen.

 In software, legacy applications can feel like the same thing.
 If there's a messy codebase, who cares if you add something without tests?
 Or if you added